Dynamic self-loops in networks of passive and active binary elements: Constant-columns interactions.

-First, remember that for purely antiferromagnetic couplings, avalanches (including self-loops) must be composed of alternating up/down transitions.
-For all $L \geq 6$, there exists at least one self-loop involving only alternating up/down transitions (see Fig. \ref{fig:self_loop_size_4}-c, right, and Supplemental Material).
-All these self-loops are in principle allowed in the presence of purely antiferromagnetic interactions.
-Importantly, however, all such self-loops violate loop-RPM, which requires scrambling: the ordering of the switching fields must be state-dependent.
-It was recently shown that the structure of the interaction matrix of constant-columns couplings prevents any scrambling from happening \cite{liu2024controlled}, i.e. the ordering of the switching field is the same for all states.
-This is the reason why self-loops of any size are forbidden for constant-columns couplings.
+We now clarify why constant-columns ($c_{ik} = -d_k$, $d_k \geq 0$) define a self-loop-free interaction ensemble.
+First, for negative (antiferromagnetic) interactions, avalanches (including self-loops) must be composed of alternating up/down transitions \cite{van2021profusion}.
+For $L \geq 6$, such self-loops exist (Fig.~\ref{fig:self_loop_size_4}c, and Supplemental Material).
+However, all such self-loops violate loop-RPM, which requires scrambling: the ordering of the switching thresholds must be state-dependent \cite{van2021profusion}.
+Constant-columns interactions do not allow for scrambling \cite{liu2024controlled}, therefore this ensemble strictly prevents all self-loops.